 As mentioned above, if you feel you aren’t living up to your full potential, it’s time to set some new goals.
 Regardless of how big or small, achieving goals is a great way to motivate yourself and boost your confidence.

 When you have some spare time during your day, take a moment to uncover new information about the company or district or pick up a new professional skill.
 Apply this concept to your home life!
 Then you can use your new skills to take on new challenges in your position, which could lead to greater job satisfaction.

 4. Develop better relationships in the workplace.

 Sometimes collaborating and communicating with others will make you feel good about yourself and your job again.
 Friends in the workplace!
-A little social time while at work, as well as a lunch break or after-work socializing, can do wonders for a person’s self-esteem, happiness, and stress level.
-People can make or break a work environment, so do what you can to cultivate strong, working relationships.
+A little social time while at work and a lunch break or after-work socializing can do wonders for a person’s self-esteem, happiness, and stress level.
+People can make or break a work environment, so do what you can to cultivate strong working relationships.

 5. Analyze your education career choice.

 Are you doing your dream job or on the right path to achieve your dream position?
 Is there a different career you would rather pursue?
-You need to analyze whether it’s the job that needs revitalizing or your entire career.
+It would be best if you analyzed whether it’s the job that needs revitalizing or your entire career.
 It may just be time to make a move and try something different.
 Take the time to review these ten hot teaching career trends and determine if any strike your interest.

 If you think you may want a different academic job, think before you leap!